bonitasoft/bonita-doc/md/two-main-types-of-deployment.md

 # Two main types of deployment

-**Note: **It is highly recommended to use the provided Tomcat or JBoss bundles or the artifacts `bonita.war` and `bonita.ear` provided in the deploy bundle, in order to carry out these deployments successfully.
+**Note: **It is highly recommended to use the provided Tomcat or Wildfly bundles or the artifacts `bonita.war` and `bonita.ear` provided in the deploy bundle, in order to carry out these deployments successfully.

 There are two main types of deployment.